gbruneau/ColorPkr/README.md

 * add file upload/download including using drag and drop
 * add copy to clipboard on hex, rgb, hsl, hsl 255
+* test text against bacgroud color color on black color on white white on color black on color using drop target